ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-apache-ssl.md

 ```
 openssl x509 -req -in faveolocal.csr -CA  faveorootCA.crt -CAkey faveoroot.key -CAcreateserial -out faveolocal.crt -days 3650 -sha256
 ```
-- The above command will create a server SSL file and save it in the name faveolocal.crt, this certificate will be valid for 3650 days that is ten years.
+- The above command will create a server SSL file and save it in the name faveolocal.crt, this certificate will be valid for 3650 days which is ten years.

-### <strong>Compiling the created certificate and key fie as .pfx file</strong>
+### <strong>Compiling the created certificate and key file as .pfx file</strong>

-- As windows need the certificate file in .pfx format which will contain the both certificate and the key file and the CA fifle for the installation, so we need to convert the created files to .pfx format, this can be done with the below command.
+- As windows need the certificate file in .pfx format which will contain the both certificate and the key file and the CA file for the installation, so we need to convert the created files to .pfx format, this can be done with the below command.

 ```
 openssl pkcs12 -export -out cert.pfx -inkey private.key -in faveolocal.crt -certfile faveorootCA.crt